Ä¢¹½ÊÓÆµ

 Easton home prices are not only among the most expensive in Washington, but Easton real estate also consistently ranks among the most expensive in America.

-Easton is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some towns, Easton isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Easton are a mix of both white- and blue-collar jobs.
 Overall, Easton is a town of service providers, managers, and sales and office workers.
 There are especially a lot of people living in Easton who work in law enforcement and fire fighting (54.05%), management occupations (12.91%), and sales jobs (4.50%).

-The education level of Easton citizens is substantially higher than the typical US community, as 32.64% of adults in Easton have at least a bachelor's degree.
+The overall education level of Easton citizens is substantially higher than the typical US community, as 32.64% of adults in Easton have at least a bachelor's degree, and the average American community has 21.84%.

 The per capita income in Easton in 2022 was $35,994, which is middle income relative to Washington and the nation.
 This equates to an annual income of $143,976 for a family of four.